GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

     site_gauge_inds, site_gauges, source_zone, slip_type)
 ```

-## Step 3: Define the properties of scenarios of interest
+## Step 3: Define the exceedance-rate and stage tolerance criteria.

 Next we specify properties of the scenarios of interest.
 The rough idea is that
 we pick an exceedance-rate `exrate` for the scenarios of interest, given the